 “Don’t you know that girls don’t ride bikes?”

 Abdullah (Abdullrahman Al Gohani) scorned Wadjda, a sly grin painted on his face.
 Amused by her friend’s ignorance, Wadjda (Waad Mohammed) smiled.
 “Losing to a girl will be a double loss,” she quickly replied.
 And the two parted ways.
 Wadjda’s black abaya drifted with the desert breeze.
 She strolled across Riyadh’s mounds of sand, plotting ways to secure a bicycle, demonstrate her skills, and discredit others’ misplaced doubts.
-The film “Wadjda” follows a vigorous 10-year-old girl determined to garner enough money to purchase a bike, encountering various obstacles along the way.
-Haifa al-Mansour’s brilliant film portrays how a patriarchal society subtly hinders the young girl’s playful desires.
+The film “Wadjda” follows a vigorous 10-year-old girl determined to garner enough money to purchase a bike.
+Haifa al-Mansour’s brilliant film portrays how a patriarchal society subtly hinder the young girl’s playful desires.

 Wadjda sets her eyes on an emerald green bicycle with white tires and multicolored ribbons dangling on either side of its handles.
 It stood firmly outside a local toyshop and cost 800 Saudi Riyals (213 USD), an enormous price for a young girl.
 Wadjda thus ventures to raise money through means available to a child.
 She makes colorful friendship bracelets to sell to her classmates.
 She aids others in their deceitful tasks, all for a generous sum.
 When an older schoolgirl asks for help securing her surreptitious lover’s signature on a “permission-to-exit” slip, Wadjda gladly complies in exchange for 20 Saudi Riyals.
 However, Wadjda’s mischiefs eventually land her in the stern headmistress’s office.